-Yesterday I saw a Ted Talk that was eye-opening.
+There is a Ted Talk on hiring that highlights what scrappers bring to the workplace.
 Regina Hartley, works in HR Management at UPS, and said she prefers to consider the “scrapper” over the “silver spoon” because these people have faced adversity and are more likely to address problems and solve them.
 She asserts that the scrapper’s secret weapon is passion and purpose.

-In my defense most of these jobs were concurrent, and/or overlapping part-time gigs.
+In my defense, most of these jobs were concurrent, and/or overlapping part-time gigs.
 Some lasted a few weeks, some a few years.
 I’ve learned a lot in these occupations which included broadcasting, tourism, retail, publishing, marketing, social media, public speaking, and others.
 After all, full immersion is the best way to get an education.
 And each of these jobs taught me more about life and how to quickly adapt.
-I was also able to bring added knowledge and experience to my employers who needed help with media relations, travel itineraries, or other topics that were outside of my job description.
+I was also able to bring added knowledge and experience to my employers who needed help with media relations, travel itineraries, or other areas that were not included in my job description.

 But let’s be honest.
 I know my own resume is a mess.
 It’s how I ended up a professional resume writer.
 To any employer, my background looks scattered, like I can’t make up my mind or play nice.
 In truth, I get easily bored, and I get annoyed with inefficiency, wasting resources, and mind-numbing tasks that don’t fulfill me.
 And I won’t stick around if I don’t like my manager.
 People don’t quit their jobs.
 They quit their managers.

 Growing up, resume writing was never on my radar as a preferred occupation.
 I wanted to work for an airline.
 I wanted to be on the radio.
 I wanted to work in television.
 And publishing.
 Yeah.
 I wanted to do a lot of things.
 And I did.
-Thanks to a well-written resume that opened a lot of doors.
-And the motivation to seek out avenues that put me in the right place at the right time.
+Thanks to a well-written resume that opened a lot of doors, along with the motivation to seek out avenues that put me in the right place at the right time.

 Isn’t that what you want in your next resume writer?
 Someone who is out there pounding the pavement ahead of you, and getting a firsthand look at the world of hiring from your point of view?
 The process is always changing and hard to keep up if you’re not out there navigating it on a regular basis.
 Like you, I understand the frustration of the process.